gpubrr042/deaddict/README.md

 # Deaddict - A tool to fight Addiction &amp; Substance Inebriety using Artificial Intelligence.

-Dataset - We scrap the data from the web for images of people who are high & sober.
+Dataset - We scrap the data from the web for images of people who are drunk & sober.

 # Prerequisites